Saskatchewan Highway 13

 Highway 13 is an east–west provincial highway in the southern part of the Canadian province of Saskatchewan.
 The highway runs from the Alberta border (continuing westward as Alberta Highway 501) until it transitions into Highway 2 at the Manitoba border east of Antler.
 It is about 676 km long and passes through the city of Weyburn and the towns of Shaunavon, Assiniboia, Redvers, and Carlyle.

 Highway 13 is part of the Red Coat Trail that runs through the southern parts of Manitoba, Saskatchewan, and Alberta.
 Much of the length of the Red Coat Trail follows the route taken by the North-West Mounted Police on their historic March West in 1874.
-It is also known as the Ghost Town Trail due to a significant number of ghost towns along its route.
+It is also known as the Ghost Town Trail between Govenlock and Wauchope due to a significant number of ghost towns along its route.